Election According to Foreknowledge is the Key!

 To him [i.e. Christ] give all the prophets witness, that through his name whosoever believes in him shall receive remission of sins.

 In light of these proof-texts, would it be correct to assert that the Jews had in some form already heard the Gospel?
 Yes!
 For Hebrews 4:2 and Romans 10:19-21 also testify that Israel had indeed heard the Gospel.
 This all then leads to an important question: Is it possible that the content of the watchman’s warning was entirely different from the Gospel?
 Again the answer is yes!
 In fact, it’s more than just a possibility—it’s a certainty!
 For when Ezekiel 3:18 says that the wicked man will die in his iniquity, this means that he will die as a direct consequence of his iniquity.
 In other words, it will be his wicked way that does him in.
 Conversely, if he turned from the wickedness of his iniquity then this change of heart would preserve his life.
 Therefore the substance of the watchman’s warning does not pertain to the Gospel but instead to the threat of an impending death due to ongoing wickedness.
-All of these points are mentioned in order for the reader to understand that there is a significant difference between a person who has never heard the Gospel and the unwarned wicked Israelite of Ezekiel 3:18.
+All of these points are mentioned in order for the reader to understand that while there are indeed similarities between the Gospel and the watchman’s warning (e.g. repentance), there is also a significant difference between a person who has never heard the Gospel and the unwarned wicked Israelite of Ezekiel 3:18.
 For we see that the latter is a person who was expected to have already been familiar with the Gospel.

 The watchman’s warning is only concerned with the First Death